Slowly wandering my way everywhere

 I try to also be thoughtful about how I pack things into my suitcase.
 My shoes usually get put in the bottom of the bag as they tend to be heavier and if I’m carrying my backpack I don’t want them to dig into my back.
 Then I place my packing cubes on top of them in the bulk of the bag.
 Anything I think I might need during a travel day or that is more delicate gets placed near the top for easy access.

 To streamline airport security I always place the items security requires you to pull out separately (liquids, food, electronics, etc.) in an easily accessed spot.
 Either right at the top of my carry on bag or in my personal item/purse.
-My husband and I will also divide up our liquids and toiletries as we share most of them while traveling anyway.
+My travel buddy and I will also divide up our liquids and toiletries as we share most of them while traveling anyway.
 On that note, anytime you’re traveling with another person: why bring two shampoos and toothpastes if you can share just one?
 This ensures neither of us has more than we’re allowed to take through security at the airport.

 Small carry on suitcase and tote purse for a weekend trip to Paris using my packing tips.